magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_wholehearted-training.md

 never have been a Buddha.

-He taught about the various kinds of wealth: the wealth of human life, the wealth of the heaven realm, the wealth of Those with Dhamma, even though they are living in the world, are not poor.
+He taught about the various kinds of wealth: the wealth of human life, the wealth of the heaven realm, the wealth of Nibbāna.
+Those with Dhamma, even though they are living in the world, are not poor.
 Even though they may be poor, they don’t suffer over it.
 When we live according to Dhamma, we feel no distress when looking back on what we have done.
-We are only creating good If we are creating bad kamma, then the result later on will be misery.
+We are only creating good kamma.
+If we are creating bad kamma, then the result later on will be misery.
 If we haven’t created bad kamma, we won’t suffer such results in the future.
 But if we don’t try to change our habits and put a stop to wrong actions, our difficulties go on and on, both the mental distress and the material troubles.
 So we need to listen and contemplate, and then we can figure out where the difficulties come from.
 Haven’t you ever carried things to the fields on a pole over your shoulders?
 When the load is too heavy in front, isn’t that uncomfortable to carry?
 When it’s too heavy at the back, isn’t that uncomfortable to carry?
 Which way is balanced and which way is imbalanced?
 When you’re doing it, you can see.
 Dhamma is like that.
 There is cause and effect, there is common sense.
 When the load is balanced, it’s easier to carry.
 We can manage our lives in a balanced way, with an attitude of moderation.
 Our family relations and our work can be smoother.
 Even if you aren’t rich, you can still have ease of mind; you don’t need to suffer over that.

 If a family is not hard working, they fall on difficulty and when they see others with more than they have, they start to feel covetousness,